fenago/spark-dev3600/Lab8/Lab_8.md

 **Note:** All instructions here are for Scala.

-SSH into your MapR Sandbox or cluster node.
 To launch the Interactive Shell, run the following command at the command line:

 `spark-shell --master local[2]`